-Swanage and the Isle of Purbeck is a very popular area for climbing with many different climbs from Hard to E7 along the cliffs, many are often busy in the summer months and are often used buy school groups.
+Swanage and the Isle of Purbeck are popular areas for climbing, with many different climbs from Hard to E7 along the cliffs; many are often busy in the summer months and often used by school groups.

-Below are some of the more popular area to climb:
+Below are some of the more popular areas to climb:

 This has to be the most popular crag on the South Coast.
 Park at Durlston (OS SZ031773) and head down towards the lighthouse, and the crag is down the grass slope just to the West.

-Walk south from Tom’s field at Langton (OS SY997785) on a sign-posted path to Dancing Ledge which is a large quarry with filled in caves.
-Most climbs are on the back wall of the quarry and are fully bolted with lower off points.
+Walk south from Tom’s field at Langton (OS SY997785) on a sign-posted path to Dancing Ledge, a large quarry filled with caves.
+Most climbs are on the back wall of the quarry and are fully bolted with lower-off points.

 Below are links to some climbing-related sites; many have very good sections on the climbs in Swanage